daattali/beautiful-jekyll/README.md

 Note that in the video above I only edited one setting in the `_config.yml` file. **You should actually go through the rest of the settings as well.
 Don't be lazy, go through all the settings :)**

+Also note that this was the easy way to *create* your website, but it does come at a cost: when Beautiful Jekyll gains new features in the future, *updating* your website to include all the latest features is cumbersome.
+See the [FAQ](#faq-and-support) for help with upgrading in the future.

 ## The hard way (using ruby gems)

 If you followed the easy method above, then you already have your site and you can skip this section!
-If you want to install beautiful-jekyll using ruby gems instead, follow the [advanced installation instructions](https://beautifuljekyll.com/getstarted/#install-steps-hard).
+If you want to use Beautiful Jekyll as a ruby gem instead, follow the [advanced installation instructions](https://beautifuljekyll.com/getstarted/#install-steps-hard).
+This is harder to set up initially, but it makes it super easy to keep your site up to date with Beautiful Jekyll when more features are added in the future.

 # Plans